pseudocc/dotnetjs/README.md

 ### Linq

-If you are about to use complicated Linq Expressions, first make a instance of LinqStart:
+If you are about to use complicated Linq Expressions, first make a instance of LinqIntermediate by using LinqStart:

     var expression = Linq.LinqStart(enumerable);